-This PPP also meets the public participation requirements necessary for Miami-Dade Transit's (MDT) Program of Projects.
-MDT shall utilize the general guidelines laid out in this PPP to develop specific public involvement plans (PIP) for their respective documents, plans, and programs.
+This PPP also meets the public participation requirements necessary for the Department of Transportation and Public Works' (DTPW) Program of Projects.
+DTPW shall utilize the general guidelines laid out in this PPP to develop specific public involvement plans (PIP) for their respective documents, plans, and programs.